-Since spectral norm (non-intrinsic) is dominated by Frobenius norm (intrinsic), our result shows that if the model is well-specified in the sense that $\Sigma_0 \in \mathfrak{M}$, then we can construct an adaptive Bayes estimator with convergence rates in both norms no worse than $\sqrt{ks \log p/n}$. \cite{pati2014posterior} considered the same sparse factor model, where they proved a strictly sub-optimal rate $\sqrt{k^3 s \log p \log n/n}$ in spectral norm under $ks\gtrsim \log p$. \cite{gao2015ratepca} considered a closely related sparse PCA problem, where the convergence rate under spectral norm achieves the same rate as here (cf. Theorem 4.1 therein), while a factor of $\sqrt{k}$ is lost when using Frobenius norm as a loss function (cf. Remark 4.3 therein).
+Since spectral norm (non-intrinsic) is dominated by Frobenius norm (intrinsic), our result shows that if the model is well-specified (i.e. $\Sigma_0 \in \mathfrak{M}$), then we can construct an adaptive Bayes estimator with convergence rates in both norms no worse than $\sqrt{ks \log p/n}$. \cite{pati2014posterior} considered the same sparse factor model, where they proved a strictly sub-optimal rate $\sqrt{k^3 s \log p \log n/n}$ in spectral norm under $ks\gtrsim \log p$. \cite{gao2015ratepca} considered a closely related sparse PCA problem, where the convergence rate under spectral norm achieves the same rate as here (cf. Theorem 4.1 therein), while a factor of $\sqrt{k}$ is lost when using Frobenius norm as a loss function (cf. Remark 4.3 therein).

 It should be mentioned that the sieve prior $\Pi_{n,(k,s)}$ is constructed using the metric entropy of $\mathfrak{M}_{(k,s)}$ and hence the resulting Bayes estimator and the posterior mean as a point estimator are purely theoretical.
 We use this example to illustrate (i) the construction scheme of a (nearly) optimal adaptive procedure for a multi-structured experiment based on the metric entropy of the underlying parameter space, and (ii) derivation of contraction rates in non-intrinsic metrics when these metrics can be related to the intrinsic metrics nicely.